xcart/xcart-docs/_pages/kb_en/orders/order_returns/index.md

 The key features of the Order Returns addon include:

 * Automatic generation of return slips;
-* Configurable product return reasons;
+* Configurable product return reasons and actions;
 * Email notifications about submitted return request to the store staff;
 * Email notifications about authorized and declined requests to customers.